zf-ran/kyanit/README.md

 - [ ] Fix the code.
 	- [ ] Refactor back-end.
-		- [ ] Improve input validations in APIs.
-		- [ ] Use PostgreSQL for the database.
 	- [ ] Refactor front-end.
 		- [ ] Remove unnecessary try-catch blocks.
 - [ ] Document APIs.